 The Reliance Gold Property (the "Property") is located 4 kilometres ("km") east of Gold Bridge and 10 km north of the Bralorne-Pioneer Gold Mining Camp which has historically produced over 4 million ounces of gold.

 The Property was previously explored with trenching and diamond drilling from 1985 through 2008.
 About 80% of the historic drilling was completed in between 1986 and 1988.
 Gold mineralization is associated with sulphidization, silicification, quartz-stibnite veining and vein stockwork, quartz-feldspar porphyry, and wide zones of ankerite-sericite-clay alteration.
-The most explored structure is the Royal Shear which hosts the Imperial, Crown, Diplomat, Senator and Eagle Zones identified by historic surface sampling with associated encouraging gold values.
-Prior to acquisition by the Company only the Imperial Zone had been explored with drilling.
+The most explored structure is the Royal Shear which hosts the Imperial, Crown, Diplomat, Senator and Eagle Zones identified by surface sampling and historic drilling.
+Prior to acquisition by the Company only the Imperial Zone had been explored with drilling along about a 100 metre trend.

 Prior to the acquisition by the Company in 2019, the Imperial Zone was last drilled in 2008, and returned highlight drill intersection widths from this zone of 13.30 grams per tonne ("gpt") gold over 4.20 metres ("m") (est 1.8 m true width), 7.05 gpt gold over 5.06 m (est 2.05 m true width), 5.70 gpt gold over 12.05 m (est 9.5 m true width), 5.43 gpt gold over 15.35 m (est 10 m true width) and 2.16 gpt gold over 12.13 m (est 6.5 m true width), in five (5) drill holes of an eight (8) holes drilling campaign.